riccardodamiani/GameBoy-Emulator/readme.md

 # Gameboy Emulator
-Open-source Gameboy emulator written in C++.
+Open-source Gameboy/Gameboy Color emulator written in C++.
 It uses SDL2 for graphics and SDL Mixer for audio.
-In the current state most games run without major issues, however note that the project is still very much a work in progress and, for now, supports only DMG roms.
+In the current state a lot of games runs without major issues, however note that this is just a project made for fun and perfect emulation is not my main goal.
-The code is written for Windows, however Windows API are only used for console stuff so it should be easily portable to other platforms as well.

 ## Building requirements
 [SDL2](https://libsdl.org/download-2.0.php), [SDL2 Mixer](https://www.libsdl.org/projects/SDL_mixer/), [ImGui](https://github.com/ocornut/imgui) and [imgui_sdl](https://github.com/Tyyppi77/imgui_sdl).

 ## Not yet implemented
-- MBC3+TIMER, MBC4, memory bank controllers
+- MBC4 memory bank controller
 - Serial communication